iotaledger/iota-spec-template/template/3-SPECS/project-REQUIREMENTS-SPEC-0000.md

 <!--
 Where applicable, sequence diagrams should be used to explain the complexity of the business logic that the solution seeks to resolve.
--->
+They should be images and stored in this -->

 ## Job story examples